Synthetixio/snx-grants-dao/README.md

 Team members may also be removed from the contract, but a team member cannot remove themself.
 This prevents a scenario where no team members are on the contract, which would mean no proposals could be executed and no tokens could be withdrawn.

+#### `updateToPass`

+This function allows the number of votes required to pass a proposal to be updated.
+It should be noted that all proposals still require approval by at least one team member, even if this number has been met.

 ### Views

 #### `withdrawable`